-The No Change Alternative would be very similar and would leave the existing 2023 regulations for a KRFC closure in place.
-However, this proposal for 2024-2025 would not make the listed non-substantive changes for consistency and to reduce ambiguity.(c) Consideration of Alternatives
+The No Change Alternative would be very similar and would leave the existing 2024 regulations for a KRFC and KRSC closure in place.
+However, since the expiration of the emergency regulations in December 2024 that closed the KRSC fishery for its summer and fall 2024 season, the no change alternative would default to this fishery opening on July 1, 2025 for the Trinity River and tributaries (subsection 7.40(b)(50)E.6.).
+Also, the no change alternative for this proposal for 2025 would not make the listed non-substantive changes for season dates and years, and for consistency and to reduce ambiguity.

+(c) Consideration of Alternatives

-In view of information currently possessed regarding historically low abundance of KRFC and the risks of overfishing, no alternative considered would be more effective in carrying out the purpose for which the regulation is proposed, would be as effective and less burdensome to affected private persons than the adopted regulation, or would be more cost effective to affected private persons and equally effective in implementing the statutory policy or other provision of law.
+In view of information currently possessed regarding historically low abundance of KRFC and KRSC and the risks of overfishing, no alternative considered would be more effective in carrying out the purpose for which the regulation is proposed, would be as effective and less burdensome to affected private persons than the adopted regulation, or would be more cost effective to affected private persons and equally effective in implementing the statutory policy or other provision of law.

-VI.
+VIII.
 Impact of Regulatory Action